jackmaden/philosophybreak/src/pages/articles/socratic-method-what-is-it-how-can-you-use-it/index.md

 The great philosopher Bertrand Russell once commented, “As usual in philosophy, the first difficulty is to see that the problem is difficult.”
 Being an inquisitive dialogue, the Socratic method is particularly effective here, revealing hidden subtleties and complexities in subjects that may otherwise appear obvious or simple, such as [whether the world around us is ‘real’](/articles/is-the-world-around-us-real/).

-Apply the Socratic method to such a subject, and participants will quickly discover how difficult it is to establish a solid answer.
+Apply the Socratic method to such a subject, and participants quickly discover how difficult it is to establish a solid answer.
 This is a good outcome, Russell thinks, for informed skepticism has replaced uninformed conviction — or, as he puts it, “the net result is to substitute articulate hesitation for inarticulate certainty.”

-As such, the Socratic method is at its most effective when applied to topics about which people hold deeply-held convictions, such as questions on [ethics](/reading-lists/ethics-and-morality/), value, [politics](/reading-lists/political-philosophy/), and how to live.
+As such, the Socratic method is at its most effective when applied to topics about which people hold deep convictions, such as questions on [ethics](/reading-lists/ethics-and-morality/), value, [politics](/reading-lists/political-philosophy/), and how to live.

 After just a little probing on the foundations of our convictions on such topics, we learn that what may have appeared simple is in fact a very complicated issue mired in difficulty, uncertainty, and nuance — and that our initial convictions might be less justified than we first thought.